 Meindl Toronto Boots Review

 The Meindl Toronto GTX boots are a lightweight, 3 season hiking boot for men and women, with a Meindl B Grade Rating.
 This means that Meindl has deemed it suitable for demanding hikes in low-level mountains.
-But how well do they really perform when put to the test?
+But how well do they perform when put to the test?

 The waxed aniline nubuck leather outer is lined with a Gore-Tex Performance Comfort Lining for the highest level of water resistance on the market.
 The Vibram sole has plenty of grip, rigidity, and flex to make it ideal for muddy walks and active lifestyles in the countryside.
 The lacing system and tongue pull together very nicely to secure your foot in place and provide lots of support around the ankles.

 Related: Top 10 Best Women’s Hiking Boots

 Features and Specifications

 - Gore-Tex Performance Comfort lining

 - Vibram rubber profile sole

 My initial thoughts were a joy as I opened the box and smelled the familiar new leather smell that comes with all Meindl Leather footwear.
 The boot felt light, the soles had good flex, and the leather was tough yet supple.
 Unfortunately, I was disappointed when I tried them on to find they were a bit too tight at the widest part of my foot.
 I sent them back and quickly got a replacement sent out, ahh the beauty of the internet.

 The replacement size was a size 11.5 (45 EU) instead of a size US 11, the fit was still a little snug, but I was looking forward to breaking them in.
 The soles have various treads with just the right amount of flexibility and ruggedness to tackle most terrain.
 As always, the leather and craftsmanship that goes into a pair of Meindl boots never fail to impress me, and this Toronto GTX Boot review is no different.